f5devcentral/f5-agility-labs-adc/docs/class8/Module1/lab1-1.rst

       .. image:: ../images/avr_http_overview.png
-          :width: 850px
+          :width: 900px

 3. Reset the view to **Last hour** from the top left dropdown.
-Use the Response Code filter on the right side to see what codes are available.
+Click the **Response Code** filter on the right side to expand the list show what codes are available.
 With the lab traffic you will have at least 200, 301, and 404 and response codes available.
 Use the filters to see what is happening beyond 200 responses.
 Click on 301 and the graphs will update showing just the data related to 301 response codes.
 Click on **URLs**  above on the right to show the list of URLs resulting in 301 (redirects).

    .. figure:: ../images/avr_http_responses.png
       :width: 300px